si-bypass-fuzzing/fuzzer/vulns/firefox_force_load/README.md

 ```

 ## Affected Versions
-Discovered in Firefox v121.
-Reproduced in recent build of bookmarks/central (`c00a6f0cea53ee7b285abb8157f764cecc52dd28`).
-We therefore assume, that all versions between 121 and 128 are affected.
-Versions before 121 are probably also affected.
+Discovered in Firefox Linux Version 121.
+Reproduced in recent Linux build of bookmarks/central (`c00a6f0cea53ee7b285abb8157f764cecc52dd28`).
+We therefore assume, that all versions since 121 are impacted.
+Versions before 121 are probably also impacted.
+Reproduced on Debian Bookworm and Fedora 39 Workstation.
+We did not test this on Windows, but since the function that misses a security check is in the part of the code that is not OS-specific, Firefox for Windows is probably also effected.

 ## Fix
 The function `void CanonicalBrowsingContext::ReplaceActiveSessionHistoryEntry(SessionHistoryInfo* aInfo)` (`docshell/base/CanonicalBrowsingContext.cpp`) should include a security check, which verifies that `aInfo->mURI` is valid and same-origin to the current URL.
+A content process sending a message that fails this check is probably compromised and should be killed.

 # Appendix